 Good morning, and happy Friday!
-Today, I’m talking about the end stages of your renovation project.
+Today, I’ll talk about the end stages of renovation — putting the final touches on your design project.
 These tips reflect what I’ve learned over the years, and can be of great value to anyone embarking on a home design project.
 Of course it’s fun to fantasize about what you would like to do.
 And then it’s fun to skip ahead to picturing it already finished.
 But between inspiration and completed renovation there are a lot of steps.
 I recommend taking a long view of the whole process before you even begin.
 It’s wise to view your renovation holistically, rather than a series of separate steps.
 That being said, there are definitely stages involved here, and the final stage is easy to overlook.
 Don’t do it!

 If you’re contemplating a design project at any point in the future, consider this a primer on the ‘wrapping it up’ phase.
 It may be in the distant future for you, but this is important.
 It’s easy to think you’re ‘over the hump’ and sort of phone it in at the end.
 My advice?
 Stay focused until the final detail is put in place.
 This is all about concluding your project: finalizing, editing, and putting the parts together.
 When you’ve come so far in your home design efforts, a strong finish will really illuminate why it was worth doing in the first place.